nebracy/personal-website/README.md

-# My Website
+# Flask Personal Website
-Welcome, this is the old Flask version of my personal website.
-Currently, I am learning Django.
+This was the first interation of my personal website.

-This was the initial version of my website that I used to start learning about web development and host some simple Python projects.
+It was built using HTML/CSS, Javascript, and Flask as the web framework.
+I used it to start learning about web development, DevOps, and AWS services like EC2 and ECS.
-It is basic, using just HTML/CSS and some Javascript.
-Flask is the web framework.
-I am using docker containers and for now, this version it is still hosted on AWS.

-View it here at https://nicolebracy.com
+You can check out the repo of my current personal website [here](https://github.com/nebracy/django-portfolio-website), it uses Django as the web framework instead.